Dictaphone: History

 The Volta Laboratory was established by Alexander Graham Bell in Washington, D.C. in 1881.
 When the Laboratory's sound-recording inventions were sufficiently developed with the assistance of Charles Sumner Tainter and others, Bell and his associates set up the Volta Graphophone Company, which later merged with the American Graphophone Company (founded in 1887) which itself later evolved into Columbia Records (founded as the Columbia Phonograph Company in 1889).

 The name "Dictaphone" was trademarked in 1907 by the Columbia Graphophone Company, which soon became the leading manufacturer of such devices.
 This perpetuated the use for voice recording of wax cylinders, which had otherwise been eclipsed by disc-based technology.
 Dictaphone was spun off into a separate company in 1923 under the leadership of C. King Woodbridge.

+In March 1932, a Dictaphone was used to solve the kidnapping of Peoria, Illinois physician James Parker.
+The Secret Six, a powerful, wealthy vigilante organization based in Chicago, suspected Peoria attorney Joseph Persifull of involvement in the crime and placed listening devices in his office connected to a Dictaphone in the building's basement.
+Using evidence gathered through that means, as well as a confession reportedly beaten out of Persifull's co-conspirator, James Betson, the Secret Six helped to convict eight people in the kidnapping, with sentences ranging from five to 25 years.

 In 1947, having relied on wax-cylinder recording to the end of World War II, Dictaphone introduced its Dictabelt technology.
 This cut a mechanical groove into a Lexan plastic belt instead of into a wax cylinder.
 The advantage of the Lexan belt was that recordings were permanent and admissible in court.
 Eventually IBM introduced a dictating machine using an erasable belt made of magnetic tape which enabled the user to correct dictation errors rather than marking errors on a paper tab.
 Dictaphone in turn added magnetic recording models while still selling the models recording on the Lexan belts.
 Machines based on magnetic tape recording were introduced in the late seventies, initially using the standard compact (or "C") cassette, but soon, in dictation machines, using mini-cassettes or microcassettes instead.
 Using smaller cassette sizes was important to the manufacturer for reducing the size of portable recorders.

 Walter D. Fuller became the director of the company in 1952.
 In 1969 he was appointed as chairman.